 - A. Mechanical CPR devices may be used for medical (e.g. non-traumatic) cardiac arrests in the following circumstances: - 1.
 To ensure the safety of crews when conveying patients with CPR in progress in a moving motor vehicle or aircraft - 2.
-Search & rescue or retrieval/conveyance purposes - 3.
-If an approved device is already in place after being applied by an appropriately trained person - 4.
+As part of an approved clinical trial (e.g. ECPR trial) - 3.
+In transfers with appropriately trained medical teams - 4.
+Search & rescue or retrieval/conveyance purposes - 5.
+If an approved device is already in place after being applied by an appropriately trained person - 6.
 The device may be left in place if the appropriately trained person is able to travel with the patient to hospital; if this is not possible, the device should be removed and manual CPR commenced for conveyance